 - Some people think that positive thinking means no negative thinking whatsoever.
 Anything concerning should be ignored, no matter how big it is.
 This is not true at all.
 Thinking positive thoughts just means having less negative thinking comparatively.
 Distressing thoughts will happen, but positive thinking teaches us that emotional distress is temporary and there is a lot to think about that's positive.
 For every negative thought that comes to mind, try to replace it with at least one positive thought.

 - Try cleaning up your feed on social media.
 Eliminate the negative people and focus your attention on positivity.
 Many people are overloaded with negative news, and if you're an overthinker, it's not good for you.
 Find better things to occupy your time and mind with.

 Mentally Strong People

 Mentally strong people are less likely to overthink.
 Think of your brain as a muscle.
 The more you train it, the more mentally strong you'll get.
-Increasing your mental strength is especially important as you age.
+Increasing your mental strength and radical acceptance is especially important as you age.
 Mental health declines with aging, but with the right health information, you can train your mind.